How to Clean Vinyl Siding on a House (Without Damaging It)

 If you see green or black stains from mildew, let the cleaner sit for a couple of minutes before rinsing.
 Let chemistry do the work instead of elbow force.

-Step 4: Rinse Thoroughly
+Step 4: Rinse thoroughly from top to bottom

 Use the garden hose again and rinse everything clean.
 Soap left behind attracts dirt quickly.
 Rinse plants after washing too.
 Then take a step back and admire that shine.
 It already looks better.